 San Luis Obispo to San Francisco

 A project to restore mudslide damage to California Highway 1 north of Ragged Point will cause significant delays and detours well into 2018.
-Here's how you can cope with the road closure and what to do to see the views you've been dreaming about.
+However, there are ways you can cope with the road closure and what to do to see the views you've been dreaming about.

 Through the City of San Francisco